Leveraging Meta-path Contexts for Classification in Heterogeneous Information Networks: Algorithm

 where $W_1^{(t)}$ and $W_2^{(t)}$ are two linear transformation matrices to be learned.
 For any object $x_i \in \mathcal{X}$, it connects to at most $k$ contexts.
-From these contexts, we update the embedding vector of $x_i$ in the $(t+1)$-st layer by:
+From these contexts, we update the embedding vector of $x_i$ in the $(t+1)$-st timestep by:

 where $W_3^{(t)}$ and $W_4^{(t)}$ are another two weight matrices.
 Here, we use the \emph{sum} aggregator.
 It is efficient and since we have retained only the top-$k$ neighbors that are the most informative, the aggregation should also be effective.